OpenStack Community Q&A

 OpenStack is probably not something that the average business would consider deploying themselves yet.
 The big news for end customers is the potential for a halo effect of providers adopting an open and standard cloud: easy migration, cloud-bursting, better security audits, and a large ecosystem of compatible tools and services that work across cloud providers.

 We expect many developers to contribute to the OpenStack project.
-The contributors can be checked through the code repository in Launchpad.
+The contributors can be checked through the Community Activity Board.

-The OpenStack Wiki contains more detailed information for the project.
+The Official Documentation and OpenStack Wiki contains more detailed information for the project.

 Our goal is to produce the ubiquitous Open Source cloud computing platform that will meet the needs of public and private cloud providers regardless of size, by being simple to implement and massively scalable.

-Developers can download the code and submit patches at the OpenStack repository hosted on Launchpad.
+Developers can download the code and submit patches at the via the OpenStack code review process, which uses Launchpad for bug tracking and GitHub for the code repository.
 OpenStack believes in open source, open design, open development, all in an open community so anyone can participate.

 Companies can get involved in two ways: